10-Academy/launchingcareerremotework/README.md

   * Do add country codes to phone numbers, add countries to work, write out terms so that they are globally understandable
   * Do not use acronyms that non-nationals may not understand (JKUAT may not be understood outside Kenya)
 * An honest reflection of what you've done in the past
-* Each of your CV entries should follow Bock's formula which he explains here: https://www.linkedin.com/pulse/20140929001534-24454816-my-personal-formula-for-a-better-resume/
+* Each of your CV entries should follow Bock's formula which he explains [here](https://www.linkedin.com/pulse/20140929001534-24454816-my-personal-formula-for-a-better-resume/)
 * Only send PDFs
 * Name your file with your name
 * Be ready to tailor aspects of your CV to the job that you are applying for